The Memory Chair

 The Rifles, which is made up of some service personnel from our disbanded regiment, The Royal Green Jackets and other Regiments, will also be mentioned on the lasting tribute, they too have also sustained losses, and casualties, since their formation.

-It is hoped that this lasting tribute when in situate, will lend to raising awareness of all of our forefathers associations and sister regiments associations and in so doing, help raise funds for care for casualties, which is to help Riflemen and their dependants.
+It is hoped that this lasting tribute when in situate, will lend to raising awareness of all of our forefathers associations and sister regiments associations and in so doing, help raise funds for care for casualties, which is to help Riflemen and their dependents.
 Once a Rifleman always a Rifleman, one extended family.

 Although each Service Man or Woman is given a Regimental number they are individuals who have chosen to serve their Sovereign and Country, they are someone’s Son, Daughter, Brother, Sister, Mother, Father, Friend, Comrade a Kin of the Regiment and an accepted member of Her Majesties Armed forces.